scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 }
 ```

-"Symbols" is a section of a [TextDocument](#textdocument) that stores information
+"Symbols" is a section of a [TextDocument](#textdocument) that stores
-about [Symbols](#symbol) that are defined in the underlying snippet of code.
+information about [Symbols](#symbol) that are defined in the underlying
-In a sense, this section is analogous to symbol tables [\[21\]][21] in compiler.
+document.
+In a sense, this section is analogous to a symbol table
+[\[20\]][20] in a compiler.

 `SymbolInformation` contains assorted metadata for a `symbol`,
 as explained below.
 At the moment, the supported metadata is usecase-driven
-and is not supposed to be comprehensive or language-agnostic.
+and is not supposed to be comprehensive.
 In the future,
-we may add support for more metadata, for example information about overriding,
+we may add support for more metadata, e.g. documentation strings.
-documentation strings or features from other languages.

 `language`.
-Language that defines this symbol.
+[Language](#language) that defines this symbol.

 `kind`.
-Enumeration that defines the kind of the symbol:
+Enumeration that defines the kind of the symbol.
+See [Languages](#language) to learn how definitions in supported
+languages map onto these kinds.

 <table>
   <tr>